Apply to Master’s Programme in Fine Arts

 The applicant will be deemed eligible to apply if they have the required educational background, they have provided acceptable proof of sufficient language proficiency, and they have submitted the required application materials in accordance with the schedule set by the Academy.

 An applicant can be deemed conditionally eligible if the degree required for the eligibility is completed by the deadline for accepting the study place.
-The admission decision of the Academy of Fine Arts will remain conditional for the applicant until they submit the certificate demonstrating the completion of their degree.
+The admissions decision of the Academy of Fine Arts will remain conditional for the applicant until they submit the certificate demonstrating the completion of their degree.

 Based on the applications, some applicants will be invited to take part in an interview, which comprises the second phase of the admissions procedure.